Off-Grid-Dev/runwell_recruitment-task/README.md

 - Tailwind classes are organized for clarity, with mobile and desktop variants separated.
 - All functions and components are documented with JSDoc comments.
 - No backend is required; all data is stored in localStorage.
+- Mock data is loaded if no posts are found in localStorage.

 ## To Do / Bonus
 - Sorting and filtering logic for posts